JamesRandall/Simple-Paging-Grid/README.md

 Data can be loaded into the grid in three different ways:

 * Directly to an object constructed in the client
+* To a JSON object retrieved via a remote service using a URL
-* To a JSON object retrieved via a remote service
+* To a JSON object retrieved via a remote service using a custom function
 * To an object returned from a function

 Details, and examples, of how to use these options are shown below.